Out of stock

 The Applied Tactics series offers rotating topics of pertinent, real world gunfighting and self defense firearm training designed for seasoned students, law enforcement and security professionals.
 It is taught by a team of instructors from around the country with decades of experience in small arms combat, martial arts, use of force doctrine, and adult learning theory.

 Registration for this event is restricted to students who have proven themselves to be safe gun handlers at one or more Monarch Defense Dynamic Drills Day or Skill Builder series course, or who have completed at least 2 days of formal live fire weapons training, basic military training, state certified armed security guard training, or police academy.
 In order to take this class you must first be proficient with the safe handling of your firearm, to include loading, unloading, manipulating safety features, moving with the weapon in hand, and using a sling and holster.
-We will begin this class with an evaluation of firearm safety, and those students who cannot be safe will be asked to sit out and observe, with no refunds.
-If you are in doubt about meeting the prerequisite, please email email@example.com.
+We will begin this class with an evaluation of firearm safety, and those students who cannot be safe will be asked to sit out and observe, without refund.
+If you are in doubt about meeting the prerequisite, please call 408-892-5460 or email firstname.lastname@example.org.

 Applied Tactics is NOT the venue for learning the basics.
 We assume that students who register show up rested, hydrated, and ready to train at a high level of detail and focus.
 This is also not for the shooter who just wants to shoot fast and get a lot of rounds down range; For that there is Dynamic Drills Day.
 This program is heavily focused on problem solving, partner communication, and team work, and requires 100% mental engagement.
 Marksmanship and gun handling fundamental skills are expected of you, and are not the primary focus of this training.
 In this program our aim is to train the mind as the weapon, with the body and all other tools as simply extensions of the mind.